Correspondences, Ultraproducts and Model Theory: -finite von Neumann algebras

 \subsection{Axiomatizable and local classes}

 In this subsection, we determine whether or not natural subclasses of $\cal C$ are axiomatizable or local (defined below).
-A similar endeavor for the class of tracial von Neumann algebras was undertaken in \cite{FHS3}.
+A similar endeavour for the class of tracial von Neumann algebras was undertaken in \cite{FHS3}.

 The following is \cite[Proposition 6.3]{AH}: \begin{fact} There is a family $\varphi_n$ of faithful normal states on the hyperfinite II$_1$ factor $\mathcal{R}$ such that $\prod_{\cU}(\mathcal{R},\varphi_n)$ is \emph{not} semifinite. \end{fact}